-- A. Textbook and Other Materials: There are 8especially prepared chapters for each area covered in this class.
-The text is available at the Book Store.
-Ask for the ARTV 1372 "Lighting Technology".
-It is very important that students have read and studied the material before it is covered in class.
-Bring the text, blank paper and something to write with for taking notes and quizzes with students to every class meeting, as it is part of the student's grade. - B. Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
+A. Textbook and Other Materials: There are no texts required for this course.
+Students are encouraged to use the handouts from previous ARTV courses as resource materials.

+B. Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.